To cram, or not to cram? That is the question most students ask themselves when headed towards final exams.

 At the same time, you don’t want to make the study breaks too long.
 If you want to use a precise formula to be able to find the most optimal amount of time to put aside for a study break, take about 10 percent of the time you have between the final exam and the second study session.
 So if you have a lesson on Monday, and a test on the next Monday, study for it on Wednesday.
 Tuesday is too soon and Sunday is too late.

-If you're left with no other option than to cram before a test, do your best to study as well as you can - but without sacrificing sleep.
+If you’re left with no other option than to cram before a test, do your best to study as well as you can – but without sacrificing sleep.
 A lack of sleep is, and always will be, the ultimate doom for exam performance.
 Instead, focus on studying more effectively.
-You can use our complete guide to improving your memory for that.

 And the best (and perhaps most obvious) advice you can get: Remember that regular periods of studying will save you all the stress and sleepless nights cramming, and will actually give you a better performance come test day.
 So try to plan your semester by incorporating the best study habits and routines for achieving good grades.